Students completing the SACE/NTCET may be eligible to count learning experiences other than SACE/NTCET subjects towards their qualification.

 Recognition by the SACE Board

-Recognised Studies must be approved by the SACE Board of South Australia as counting towards the SACE/NTCET at Stage 2 level.
+For studies to be approved as Recognised Studies they must first be approved by the SACE Board as counting toward the SACE/NTCET at Stage 2 level.

 Nature of study